Josephwjack/age-calculator/README.md

 ## Setup/Installation Requirements

 1. Git clone code to your local terminal or visit GH pages link.
-2. Copy it from your github to your machine
-3. Install packages run $ npm install
+2. Install packages run $ npm install
-4. Prepare repository to deploy run $ npm build
+3. Prepare repository to deploy run $ npm build

 ## Logic/Specs
+- Users age is calculated against the other planets solar year number (i.e. .24) to result in their age on that planet.
+- Similar method used for life expectancy.

 ## Known Bugs

-*
-*
+* Waiting to implement if/else statement for users whose age is over the life expectancy.
+Cannot implement without taking away 100% test coverage.
+* Backend logic done only.
+No UI

 ## License
 - MIT